-In addition to U.S. federal tax incentives, at the state level, RPS provide support for EDP's business by specifying that a certain percentage of a utility's energy supplied to consumers within the state must come from renewable sources (typically between 15 per cent. and 25 per cent. by 2020 or 2025, although recently some states raised to 50 per cent. or more the target for procurement from renewable or carbon-free sources) and, in certain cases, make provision for various penalties for non-compliance.
-According to the Database of State Incentives for Renewables and Efficiency, as of June 2022, 43 U.S. states and territories RPS requirements.
+In addition to U.S. federal tax incentives, at the state level, RPS provide support for EDP's business by specifying that a certain percentage of a utility's energy supplied to consumers within the state must come from renewable sources (typically between 15 per cent. and 25 per cent. by 2025, although recently some states raised to 50 per cent. or more the target for procurement from renewable or carbon-free sources) and, in certain cases, make provision for various penalties for non-compliance.
+According to the Database of State Incentives for Renewables and Efficiency, as of April 2025, 57 U.S. states and territories have RPS requirements.
 Within states, municipalities that have authority over electric utilities may also choose to adopt renewable energy incentives.
-For states with mandatory targets, most state RPS administrators require utilities to secure RECs to demonstrate compliance with the RPS requirement.
+For states with mandatory targets, many state RPS administrators allow utilities to secure RECs to demonstrate compliance with the RPS requirement.
 Although additional states may consider the enactment of an RPS, there can be no assurance that they will decide to do so, or that the existing RPS will not be discontinued or adversely modified.
+The Trump Administration, which took office in January 2025, is currently implementing several significant regulatory reforms.
+Some of those reforms are intended to stop state laws that address "climate change" or involving "environmental, social, and governance" initiatives, "environmental justice," carbon or "greenhouse gas" emissions.
+The ultimate impact of these reforms and other actions that could be initiated is not known.